wwm0609/quickfilepicker/README.md

 Build file list database, then search for files, that's it!

 # TODO
-- watch for file add/move/delete, then update file list database accordingly
+### Category: build file list database
+- follow symbolic links
+- allow excleding certain directies or files which can be specified in the workspace configuration
+- rank search results based on how much they matched the pattern which user inputed

+# How To Run Locally
+Clone this project into your local disk and open it in vscode, press F5, there you go!

-# Contact
+# Bugs
-visit https://github.com/wwm0609/quickfilepicker/ and file issues
+Visit https://github.com/wwm0609/quickfilepicker/ and file an issue